NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/P/persona-mask.md

 trait01: "fortune"
 trait02: "invested"
 trait03: "magical"
-trait04: "common"
+trait04: ""
 trait05: ""
 trait06: ""
 trait07: ""
 trait08: ""
 image: zz-Attachments/assets/imageplaceholder.png
 level: 3
 weight:
 value: "50"
 subvalue: "gp"
 invest:
 usage: "wornmask"
 license: "ORC"
 identify:
 description: "Despite covering the entire face, this alabaster mask does not hinder vision or other senses.
 Wearing the mask grants a +1 item bonus to Performance checks while acting, orating, performing comedy, or singing.  **Activate—Assume Role** `pf2:1` (concentrate)  * * *  **Effect** You change the mask's appearance into an artistic rendition of a dramatic character of your choice."
 powerTitle1:
 actionEconomy1:
 type1: